Get started with Dexie Cloud

 , age

-and a compound index of the combination of these.
-These indices are just to examplify.
+(a compound index).
+These indices are here only to examplify.
 For this tutorial, we only need the ānameā index.
 A rule of thumb here is to only declare secondary index if needed in a where- or orderBy expression.
 And donāt worry - you can add or remove indices later

 // Item.ts